 When the Stanley Kubrick - Aurthur C. Clarke film was released in 1968, I was enamored with spaceflight.
 Apollo was at full-trot, with the success of Apollo 7 in October and the upcoming flight of Apollo 8.
-Then, in the late months of '68, Kubrick & Clarke delivered a vision of he future that seemed both realistic and compelling, but behind it was the enigmatic story of the discovery of extra-terrestrial intelligence that drove the Discovery mission outward to Jupiter.
+Then, in the late months of '68, Kubrick & Clarke delivered a vision of the future that seemed both realistic and compelling, but behind it was the enigmatic story of the discovery of extra-terrestrial intelligence that fueled human evolution, and drove the Discovery mission out to Jupiter.

 Therefore, building the models of 2001 became an "eventuality."
-In a number of cases, there were previously available resin kits out there, but I did not know of them, or they were cost prohibitive to the average modeler to acquire.
-My local hobby supplier did not stock "garage models," so the Aurora products were the ones I could get.
+Early on, there were only two kits sold by Aurora Plastics - the Space Clipper and the Moon Bus.
+In a number of other cases, there were resin kits out there, but either I did not know about them or they were too expensive for the "average modeler" to acquire.
+My local hobby suppliers did not stock "garage model kits," so the Aurora products were the only ones I could get.

 The models that appear in this section can be divided into three groups:

 Those which I have owned since they were originally released by Aurora Plastics - The Moon Bus;

 Those which have re-built or re-discovered - The Mobeus Models Orion Clipper and the revised Clavius Moon Bus, now with interior lighting;